ithacaxyz/odyssey-examples/chapter1/simple-7702/README.md

 # Simple delegate transactions with 7702

-Imagine a DeFi protocol that wants to enable gas sponsoring for its users, to improve the UX of their product.
-To do this, Alice can authorize a smart contract which will allow the protocol to broadcast the message on Alice's behalf and sponsor gas for her transaction.

-[EIP-7702](https://eips.ethereum.org/EIPS/eip-7702) paths the way for account abstraction, which will revolutionize on-chain user experience.
-This EIP introduces a new transaction type, allowing an Externally Owned Accounts (EOAs) to function like a smart contract.
-This unlocks features such as gas sponsorship, transaction bundling or granting limited permissions to a sub-key.
-Essentially the way it works is that we can associate smart contract bytecode with an EOA account, allowing EOA to act like a smart contract.
+Onboarding novices onto Ethereum can be challenging: Users need to create a new wallet, buy some ETH for gas before they can send their first transaction.
+[EIP-7702](https://eips.ethereum.org/EIPS/eip-7702) unlocks features such as gas sponsorship, but also other use cases such as transaction bundling or granting limited permissions to a sub-key.
+This EIP introduces a new transaction type, allowing an Externally Owned Account (EOA) to function like a smart contract.
+Essentially, the way it works is that we can associate smart contract bytecode with an EOA account, allowing EOA to act like a smart contract.

-This example will walk you through how EIP-7702 can be used to submit a transaction via delegate.
+This example demonstrates how EIP-7702 allows Alice to authorize a smart contract to execute a transaction on her behalf, with Bob sponsoring the gas fees for a seamless experience.

 ## Steps involved